ant-design/ant-design/docs/react/use-with-create-react-app.en-US.md

 }
 ```

-Then create a `config-overrides.js` at root directory of your project for futher overriding.
+Then create a `config-overrides.js` at root directory of your project for further overriding.

 ```js
 module.exports = function override(config, env) {